Fidel Castro Fast Facts

 May 15, 1955 - Fidel and Raul Castro are released as part of a general amnesty for political prisoners.
 They go into exile in Mexico.
 While in Mexico, they meet Argentine physician Che Guevara.
 The three organize a group of Cuban exiles into a new guerrilla group.

 December 2, 1956 - Eighty-two exiles land in Cuba, on a yacht named Granma.
 Most are killed immediately.
 The survivors, including Guevara and the Castro's, flee to the Sierra Maestra Mountains.
-Between 1957-1958, they wage a guerilla campaign from this base, which includes skirmishes with government troops and burning sugar crops.
+Between 1957 and 1958, they wage a guerrilla campaign from this base, which includes skirmishes with government troops and burning sugar crops.

 January 2, 1959 - Manuel Urrutia is named the new president.
 Jose Miro Cardona is appointed prime minister.